j-sieben/PIT/Doc/using_pit.md

 Let me state though that the overhead of calling the methods to retrieve package and method name starting with version 12c is minimal and should not harm your overall performance noticably.
 So with the exception of extreme cases you may find it sufficient to leave this information out and benefit from an even easier use of `PIT`.

-Please make sure, that before leaving a method a call to `pit.leave` is included.
+Please make sure that before leaving a method a call to `pit.leave` is included.
 This is especially important for exception handlers (if you don't use `pit.sql_exception`, as described later), before `exit` and `return` clauses and after `case`- or `if` switches.
 As there is no easy and secure way to maintain the call stack of methods in PL/SQL (other than frequently calling `UTL_CALL_STACK` starting with Oracle 12c, that is), PIT maintains the call hierarchy manually by storing `enter` and `leave` calls on an internal stack.
 If you don't provide a proper call to `leave`, the hierarchy of the calls gets out of sync.
 Calling `pit.initialize` or `pit.stop` will empty the call stack to adjust those snychronitaion issues.

 Starting with version 12c, PIT has extended its possibility of handling the call stack by utilizing `UTL_CALL_STACK`under the covers.
 This makes call stack maintenance more stable and reliable and allows for even less code in the application.
 Imagine a method `A` that calls method `B` which in turn calls method `C`.
 In `C`, an error is raised, but it is catched at method `A`.
 Normally, there would be no way to clear the call stack if not any of the methods `A`, `B` and `C` would offer an exception handler.
 Methods `C` and `B` would then implement a dummy handler such as